learn-co-curriculum/dsc-linalg-mat-multiplication-codealong/README.md

 # Code here
 ```

-You'll look at the applications of the cross product later, when learning machine learning algorithms and developing geometric intuitions.
-In Natural Language Processing cross products are also important to bring text into vector space, and check for document similarity.
+You'll look at the applications of the cross product later, when studying machine learning algorithms and developing geometric intuitions.
+In Natural Language Processing, cross products are also important to bring text into vector space, and check for document similarity.
 For now we'll look a bit more into the dot product.

 ## Summary